apakhbari/CheatSheets/Arrtifactory/Nexus/README.md

     - How many active developers we have?
     - Do we have Anonymous access?
 - Nexus has 4 different architectures, 2 of them are community editions and 2 are ernterprise. visit their site for more info
 - Dedicated service install or container-based

+- Blob Store: real place data/artifacts is being saved in
+- Repository: controls metadata & access control lists, but data itself is being saved inside blob stores

+- It is best practice to store each of our repos on a dedicated blob store

+## Blob Stores Cases
+- Disk full: Cleanup process was not executed
+- Artifact not being deleted : Compact process was not executed
+- Upload not successfull: Quota is full

+## Users
+- users are two kinds:
+    - Users
+    - Services
+- Users can be nexus-local or external (Active Directory)
+- user <--> Role <--> Privilege

+## Realm
+- Used for authentication, for example local, LDAP, Token bearer

 # acknowledgment